 Its 256 GB SSD will be enough for most users and ensure the laptop is not slowed down by the hard drive.
 Great middle ground choice between size and price.
 While performance tests make it one of the slowest of SSD, it’s nothing compared to mechanical hard drive and doesn’t really affect boot time and overall performance.

 Here the LG Gram 15 loses points.
-While some competitors have laptop that’ll last 10+ hours, the LG Gram last ‘up to 7 hours’.
+While some competitors have laptops that’ll last 10+ hours, the LG Gram last ‘up to 7 hours’.
 Expect around 6 hours.
 Not very good, but also not a deal breaker.

 Another flaw of the LG Gram 15.
 If you mostly use headphones or Bluetooth speakers to listen to music it won’t be a problem, but otherwise the sound system doesn’t compete with the best.
 Would that make me choose another laptop?
 No, but it would still annoy me.